 But Hamor spoke with them, saying, “The soul of my son Shechem longs for your daughter.
 Please give her to him as a wife.
 And make marriages with us; give your daughters to us, and take our daughters to yourselves.
 So you shall dwell with us, and the land shall be before you.
 Dwell and trade in it, and acquire possessions for yourselves in it.”
 Then Shechem said to her father and her brothers, “Let me find favor in your eyes, and whatever you say to me I will give.
 Ask me ever so much dowry and gift, and I will give according to what you say to me; but give me the young woman as a wife.”

 a.
-Make marriages with us; give your daughters to us, and take our daughters to yourselves: This was a dangerous challenge to Jacob and his family.
-Irresponsible intermarriage with the Canaanites could prove especially harmful for this family with such a destiny in God’s redemptive plan.
+Make marriages with us; give your daughters to us, and take our daughters to yourselves: The Canaanite’s proposal to marry the daughter of Jacob was a dangerous challenge to the covenant family.
+Irresponsible intermarriage with the Canaanites could prove especially harmful for this family with such an important destiny in God’s redemptive plan.

-b.
+c.
 Whatever you say to me I will give: Hamor and Shechem probably thought themselves generous.
-But their manner of negotiating the arrangement of the marriage insulted Dinah and her family even more with a “just name your price” attitude.
+But their manner of negotiating the arrangement of the marriage insulted Dinah and her family even more with a “just-name-your-price” attitude.
 They acted as if money and marriage could make her disgrace go away.

 4. (13-17) The counteroffer of Simeon and Levi: all the men of the city of Shechem should be circumcised.